DidactsOrg/didactsorg.github.io/index.md

-DIDACTS: Data-Intensive Discovery Accelerated by Computational Techniques for Science
+Data-Intensive Discovery Accelerated by Computational Techniques for Science
 =====================================================================================

 How do we realize the full impact of machine learning in the physical sciences?
 DIDACTS is an institute conceptualization to tackle this issue.